 - Creates images anywhere you need them: not just in templates. - Non-destructive: Your original image is never modified. - Sizer and Filter framework: enables you to quickly add new or modify existing ways to create new images: - Sizers create images with new sizes and/or aspect ratios - Filters change the appearance of an image - Sizers can be chained onto Filters: Use case: give me a black-and-white, 400px by 400px square crop of this image. - Primary Point of Interest (PPOI) support: provides a way to specify where the 'primary point of interest' of each individual image is a value which is available to all Sizers and Filters.
 Use case: sometimes you want the 'crop centerpoint' to be somewhere other than the center of an image.
-Includes a user-friendly formfield/widget for selecting PPOI in the admin (or anywhere else you use ModelForms). - Works with any storage: Stores the images it creates within the same storage class as your field (just like django's FileField & ImageField).
-Works great with a local filesystem or external storage (like Amazon S3). - Fully interchangeable with ImageField: you can easily remove VersatileImageField from your project's models whenever you'd like. - Integrated caching: References to created images are stored in the cache, keeping your application running quickly and efficiently.
+Includes a user-friendly formfield/widget for selecting PPOI in the admin (or anywhere else you use ModelForms). - Works with any storage: Stores the images it creates within the same storage class as your field.
+Works great with external storage (like Amazon S3). - Fully interchangeable with ImageField: you can easily remove VersatileImageField from your project's models whenever you'd like. - Integrated caching: References to created images are stored in the cache, keeping your application running quickly and efficiently. - Django REST Framework support: Serialize multiple image renditions from a single VersatileImageField. - Flexible and fast: On-demand image creation can be toggled in your settings file allowing you to turn it off when you need your application to run as quickly as possible.